ConsenSysMesh/rimble-ui/example/src/stories/ToastMessage/README.md

 ## General usage guidelines

-- **Not for critical information or actions.** By critical, we mean information that will directly impact the success of the user in completing their task, for example a network failure.
+- **Not for critical information or critical actions.** By critical, we mean information that will directly impact the success of the user in completing their task, for example a network failure.
 They dismiss automatically so things can be missed easily.
 Note: users are able to dismiss them immediately manually.
 - **Stick to one action.** This action should support your update and must be optional.
 This might be to provide further information (like linking to Etherscan) or something that can affect the process (like cancelling while your payment is in a processing state).
 Action copy should ideally be verb-led like "Cancel", "View", "Buy" or "Change".
 - **Think about placement.** Toasts should steer clear of navigational elements and important areas of the screen.
-Consider that the MetaMask browser extension opens and covers the right of your screen, potentially hiding your toast messages.
+Consider that the MetaMask browser extension could potentially hide your toast messages.

 ## How they work